Cristiano Ronaldo’s Pride Gets Busted

 “You know how proud I am of my roots, my homeland.”

-Ronaldo went on to say that he was incredibly honored to have an airport named after him, seeing as many public figures are often only recognised in this way after they have died.
+Ronaldo went on to say that he was incredibly honored to have an airport named after him, seeing as many public figures are often only recognized in this way after they have died.
 President Marcelo Rebelo de Sousa reiterated that it was appropriate to celebrate Ronaldo’s excellence in this way, considering that he has raised the profile of Portugal more than anyone else.

 Ronaldo has become a local hero in Madeira, representing the epitome of a rags-to-riches story.
-He has been hailed as player of the year 4 times in his career, as well has achieving a record 138 appearances for his home country.
+He has been hailed as player of the year four times in his career, as well has achieving a record 138 appearances for his home country.
 With seventy-one scores under his belt, Ronaldo is also Portugal’s top scorer.

 Adding to his honors, Uniti Fashion, a South African clothing manufacturer, recently signed Ronaldo as a brand representative to promote the new range of CR7 denim.
 Ronaldo is well-known for his meticulous grooming and taste for fashion.
 What makes this denim unique is its particular focus on comfort.
 Ronaldo enjoys wearing brands such as Balmain and Givenchy but has said that he struggles to find a comfortable fit off the rack.
 Commenting on the announcement Ronaldo spoke about his approach to life.